mgblackwater/stevekinney.net/content/courses/testing/beyond-strict-equality.md

 ## toEqual

-Instead, when we're comparing two objects that are not referentially equal, we can user `toEqual`.
+Instead, when we're comparing two objects that are not referentially equal, we can use `toEqual`.
 I'm just going to [quote the documentation](https://vitest.dev/api/expect.html#toequal) for a hot minute:

 > `toEqual` asserts if actual value is equal to received one or has the same structure, if it is an object (compares them recursively).